-- f) If it is possible to accurately separate the polyester fibres manually from the down and waterfowl feather fibres, the polyester % should be very close to the polyester percentage found in the chemical separation.
+NOTE: If it is possible to accurately separate the polyester fibres manually from the down and waterfowl feather fibres, the polyester % should be very close to the polyester percentage found in the chemical separation.

 If the results are not close, additional 2nd separation testing can be done.

-If separation of fibres from the polyester is too difficult complete a special 2nd separation as found in (f-g) below. - g) Normally the polyester fibres are very difficult to separate from the down and feather fibres.
-Therefore complete a special 2nd separation with the following weighing containers. - F = down clusters - G = empty (normally down fibre) - H = empty (waterfowl feather fibre) - I = landfowl feathers and fibre - K = residue - PF = Polyester and down fibre and waterfowl feather fibre - h) After calculating the total percentage of each component, determine the percentage of down fibres and waterfowl feather fibres as follows: - P = Polyester % from chemical separation - PF = Polyester + down fibre + waterfowl feather fibre from 2nd separation % - PF-P = Combined down fibre and waterfowl feather fibre %
+If separation of fibres from the polyester is too difficult, complete a special 2nd separation as found in (a-g) below.

+- a) Normally the polyester fibres are very difficult to separate from the down and feather fibres.
+Therefore complete a special 2nd separation with the following weighing containers. - F = down clusters - G = remains empty (normally down fibre) - H = remains empty (waterfowl feather fibre) - I = landfowl feathers and fibre - K = residue - L = waterfowl feathers - PF = Polyester and down fibre and waterfowl feather fibre - b) After calculating the total percentage of each component, determine the percentage of down fibres and waterfowl feather fibres as follows: - P = % Polyester Fibre from chemical separation - PF = Polyester + down fibre + waterfowl feather fibre from 2nd separation % - Fibers (Combined down fibre and waterfowl feather fibre %) = PF-P - c) After calculating the percentage of down fibres and waterfowl feather fibres, use the 5% "fiber allowance" as follows: - Final Down Cluster = 1.05F - Final Fibres = Fibers -(0.5F)